This post is updated as events transpire.

 - 27 September 2019 — FTDNA announced that it had hired Barbara Rae-Venter, who solved the Golden State Killer case, to lead a new in-house Genetic Genealogy Unit.

-- 18 October 2019 — Othram announces a forensic genealogy service for law enforcement.
+- 18 October 2019 — Othram announced a forensic genealogy service for law enforcement.
 The team includes Anthony Lukas Redgrave and Lee Bingham Redgrave.
 Both have since left the company.

 - 7 November 2019 — 23andMe issued a statement saying that they “would use every legal remedy possible” to challenge a warrant were they to be served one.